ahrefs/melange-react-intl/README.md

 ## Overview

+The package contains 2 parts:
+- Bindings to the react-intl library
-This ppx allows you to create `ReactIntl.messages` records without specifying `id`, which significantly reduces the amount of boilerplate code and simplifies the translation process.
+- The PPX which allows you to create `ReactIntl.messages` records without specifying `id`, which significantly reduces the amount of boilerplate code and simplifies the translation process.

 Examples: